 Your other option for rainy season clothes to keep dry up top, is a rain poncho.
 Personally I love them because they’re easy to sling on quickly, cover more of my body than a waterproof jacket and protect my day bag too.
 I have a November Rain poncho.
 Not only is it waterproof, it’s windproof, really durable and has a convenient zip down the front.

 We don’t carry walking boots for the simple reason that, for us, the frequency of use doesn’t outweigh the hassle of lugging then around.
 We pretty much live in Havaiana flip flops, but not in the rain, they are terrible for walking in a downpour in.
 The best rainy shoes for rainy season are non slip trekking sandals.
 These are the Merrell ones that I have.

 We also have good quality sports trainers that we use for exercise, trekking and long days exploring.
-These lightweight, breathable, supportive kicks from Nike are the one we have.
-They are great footwear for rainy season as they dry quick and have grippy soles.
+We have these FlyKnit Nike trainers.
+Lightweight, breathable and supportive, they are great footwear for rainy season as they dry quick and have grippy soles.
 They also squash down nicely to shove into your backpack because of the collapsable heelback bit.

 Water Resistant Backpack